mozilla-services/socorro/docker/README.rst

 To run specific things, you'll want to do it manually in a shell::

-  $ docker-compose run --entrypoint /bin/bash test
+  $ docker-compose run test /bin/bash

 Then do whatever parts of ``docker/run_test.sh`` you need to set up the